 |Standing Venous Doppler Ultrasound|

-Lymphoscintography: Lymphoscintography, which is a nuclear scan that assesses the lymph system, can be normal in lipedema or the test will show characteristic corkscrew changes with lymphedema.
-In most cases of lymphedema lymphoscintography shows delayed uptake.
-So lymphoscintography can be very helpful to determine if and how significant a role lymphedema is playing in an individual’s symptoms, especially when there are more swelling problems.
+Lymphoscintigraphy: This is generally only used in complicated cases, where clinical diagnosis is not clear.
+This is a nuclear scan that assesses the lymph system, can be normal in lipedema or the test will show characteristic corkscrew changes with lymphedema.
+In most cases of lymphedema, lymphoscintigraphy shows delayed uptake.
+So lymphoscintigraphy can be very helpful to determine if and how significant a role lymphedema is playing in an individual’s symptoms, especially when there are more swelling problems.

 NOTE: Lipedema is pronounced and spelled several different ways .
 It is pronounced as lip-edema and lipo-edema – it can also be spelled lipedema, lipoedema, lipodema and Lipödem.
 The spelling are all correct but one or two spellings are predominantly used in different countries.